khdaria/elections2018/readme.md

 ## Variables

-`voters_in_list` - the number of voters included in the voters list)
+`voters_in_list` - the number of voters included in the voters list

 `ballots_received` - the number of ballots received by the precinct election commission

 `ballots_issued_early` - the number of ballots issued to voters who voted early

-`ballots_issued_polling_st` - the number of ballots issued in a polling station on election day
+`ballots_issued_polling_st` - the number of ballots issued in a polling station on the election day

-`ballots_issued_outside_polling_st` - the number of ballots issued outside the polling station on voting day
+`ballots_issued_outside_polling_st` - the number of ballots issued outside the polling station on the election day

 `canceled_ballots` - the number of canceled ballot